tomi-cuentitas/AdaptMaxEnt/README.md

 where $J_x, J_y, J_z$ are the system's parameters, $\sigma_j^{x,y,z}$ are the standard Pauli operators with support on the $j$-th site of the lattice.
 This Hamiltonian, in the tutorials, can be constructed in a simple way by employing the ALPS library and a dictionary of parameters.

+From there on, one can define an inital state and start using adaptive Max-Ent evolutions to evolve the system for arbitrarily long-term scales requiring hundreds of thousands of actualizations.
 ## Examples

 In Tutorials, a series of tutorials can be found, showcasing different examples and behaviours of interest.